 - We first see Azula, aged ten, in a flashback in the first appearance, smirking with glee as her brother and father have a fight.
 That ends with her father calling his apologetic son a disrespectful traitor before burning off half of his face for refusing to fight back.

 - The Gaang itself, while going through the stock hero's journey, has no members older than young teenagers.
 They command shock troops, lead prison riots and breakouts, rediscover ancient history, and frequently discuss their leader executing the Fire Lord.

-- Played for laughs in South Park, where pretty much all the kids (except Butters) curse and do other adult behavior all the time.
+- Played for laughs in South Park, where pretty much all the kids (even Butters occasionally) cuss like sailors and emanate adult behavior all the time.
 Taken to extremes with Cartman, however, who has gone so far as attempting to start new Holocausts.

 - On Daria, Brittany's little brother Brian not only acts out of control, he is apparently the reason why the family doesn't even bother naming their pets anymore.

 - Xiaolin Showdown: As a kid, Big Bad Wannabe Evil Genius Jack Spicer asked for knife-throwing lessons.
 His mom sent him figure skating.
 So he made a robot out of her juicer.
 As a Teen Genius, he's trying to Take Over the World with a robot army... with winter sports as a surprise skill.

 - In Young Justice Invasion Jade's baby laughs at the fighting she, and Red Arrow are engaging at an army of Mooks.
 Partly because the baby came from a family of supervillains.